Simple

 Comparing with different types

-When you compare with different types such as String and int, then you have to take a bit care.
-Camel will use the type from the left hand side as 1st priority.
-And fallback to the right hand side type if both values couldn’t be compared based on that type.
+When you compare with different types such as String and int, then you have to take a bit of care.
+Camel will use the type from the left-hand side as first priority.
+And fallback to the right-hand side type if both values couldn’t be compared based on that type.

 This means you can flip the values to enforce a specific type.
 Suppose the bar value above is a String.
 Then you can flip the equation: